I. Introduction

 Definition

-Universal policies are those that aspire to serve everyone without regard to group membership, identity, status, or income.11 They often establish a goal or minimum protection for the general population.
+Universal policies are those that aspire to serve everyone without regard to group membership, identity, status, or income.14 They often establish a goal or minimum protection for the general population.
 Accordingly, universal policies generally apply to everyone and to all groups within the policymaker’s or administrator’s jurisdiction.
+They tend to treat all people the same.
+Thus, they are universalistic in both their intended scope and in terms of their implementation or operation.

 Examples

-Universal basic income: Policies that provide an income subsidy or supplement irrespective of income, employment, race, gender, ability or age (above some minimum).
-Similarly, baby bonds proposals for dealing with wealth gaps are universal, if they apply to every newborn.12
+- Universal basic income: Policies that provide an income subsidy or supplement irrespective of income, employment, race, gender, ability or age (above some minimum).
+Similarly, baby bonds proposals for dealing with wealth gaps are universal, if they apply to every newborn.15

 Misunderstanding